OrdnanceSurvey/os-data-hub-tutorials/web-development/d3-overlay/README.md

 And there you have it!
 We created a custom-styled basemap with Mapbox GL JS and the OS Vector Tile API, added an SVG overlay with D3.js, loaded spatial data from the OS Features API and visualised a polygon and a number of points on the overlay.
 We connected some event listeners and a dynamic tooltip.

-What's more, we fused the amazing world of D3.js with the beautiful interactive vector tile maps built with OS Data Hub APIs and Mapbox GL JS.
+What's more, we fused the amazing world of D3.js with the beautiful interactive vector tile maps built with the OS Vector Tile and Mapbox GL JS.

 Want to see more?
 Check out our Data Hub APIs on the [OS Data Hub](https://osdatahub.os.uk/).